gabrielsoltz/metahub/README.md

 ## MetaTags Filtering

-MetaHub supports filtering for MetaChecks in the form of a Key=Value.
-You can use how many filters you want and separate them using spaces.
-If you specify more than one check, you will get all resources that match all the filters.
+**MetaHub** supports **MetaTags filters** in the form of `KEY=VALUE` where KEY is the Tag name and Value is the Tag Value.
+You can use as many filters as you want and separate them using spaces.
+If you specify more than one filter, you will resources that match all the filters.

 Examples: